sgnsyn/Quizit/readme.md

     }
     ```

     A quick heads-up: when using AI to generate questions, the answers can sometimes be biased towards the same option (like 'B' being the correct answer for every question).
-To avoid this, Test Forge automatically shuffles the answers you provide.
+To avoid this, Quizit automatically shuffles the answers you provide.

-2.  **Upload the JSON file** on the Test Forge page.
+2.  **Upload the JSON file** on the Quizit page.
 3.  **Start your test!** Questions will pop up, and your progress saves automatically, even if you lose your internet connection.

 ---